AlinaTendler/LHL-Project-1-SQL/README.md

 There was no documentation, so it was hard to understand what each column represented only by its name.
 Logically, visitorID should be a unique value in all_sessions and analytics, but analytics, for example, had over 4 000 000 duplicates by visitorID.

 ## Future Goals
-If it was a real task, I would doubt the reliability of the data and check thoroughly how it was gained and processed.
-All the results I received don't seem to be reliable.
+If it were a real task, I would doubt the data's reliability and thoroughly check how it was gained and processed.
+All the results I received are not reliable.
+Also, if I had more time, I would check "full-duplicates" instead of relying on logic and deleting duplicates by visitID.